-We offer occupational therapy (OT) assessments and sessions to help children take part as fully as possible in everyday family and school life.
+We offer occupational therapy (OT) assessments and sessions to help children participate as fully as possible in everyday family and school life.

-Where appropriate to meet the child’s needs, we can also offer sensory integration therapy which can include Rebound (trampoline) and/or Swing therapy.
+Where appropriate to meet the child’s needs, we may also offer sensory integration therapy

 Who is this service for?

 Our occupational therapy assessments and sessions are suitable for children aged 0-18 who have any of the following conditions: